rollbar/docs/onboarding/android.md

 }
 ```

-All uncaught exceptions which cause a crash will also be logged by Rollbar, but will not be sent until the next time the app runs.
+All uncaught exceptions which cause a crash will be logged by Rollbar, but will not be sent until the next time the app runs.

 You can see a rollbar-android example <a href="https://github.com/rollbar/rollbar-java/tree/master/examples/rollbar-android" target="_blank" rel="noopener">on GitHub</a>.